zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 It is convenient to normalize the graph by the total amount of power scattered by the droplet.
 This makes it easy to see that, while around 50% of the scattered power is concentrated in the forward direction, the remaining 50% is channeled elsewhere.

 Asymmetry of the angular distribution of the scattered light can be characterized in several different ways.
-For instance, we could take the intensity of light scattered in the forward direction and divide it by the intensity in the backward direction.
+For instance, we could take the intensity of light scattered in the forward direction and divide it by the corresponding intensity in the backward direction.

 {{< figure src="/img/water_intensity_ratio.svg" caption="*Figure N: Logarithmic plot of the ratio of the intensities of light scattered by a water droplet in the forward versus the backward direction.
 The horizontal axis represents the size parameter of the particle.*" >}}

 As it turns out, the result is a strongly varying function of \\(x\\).
-This can be explained by the presence of the secondary interference structure for \\(x \gg 1\\), which causes the scattered intensity in the backward direction to rapidly oscillate.
+This can be explained by the presence of the off-center peak structure for \\(x \gg 1\\), which causes the scattered intensity in the backward direction to rapidly oscillate.

 There is a more robust parameter used to characterize the asymmetry of the angular distribution of the scattered light called the *mean cosine*.
 In order to compute it, we must first define the corresponding [probability density function](https://en.wikipedia.org/wiki/Probability_density_function)